katychung/Homepage/_projects/gp.markdown

 We held daily meetings with the stakeholders to understand their primary and secondary target users, defined the underlying concept, worked within their brand guidelines and presented various directions and handed off the specifications to the external dev teams to deliver the final product.

----
+<p class="text-center my-5" style="color: #212529;">- - -✂- - -</p>

 ### Development & Design

 <img src="/assets/img/gp-screens.png" class="rounded" alt="wireframes">
 <figcaption class="figure-caption text-center">Obfucated wireframes: home, search results, and result details screens</figcaption>

 <p></p>
-Wireframes, prototyping, client review.
-Complete design system for handoff.
-The final designs and specifiations were handed over to the external development team to complete the iOS and Android app.
+The final designs and specifications were handed over to the external development team to complete the iOS and Android app.

+<p class="text-center my-5" style="color: #212529;">- - -✂- - -</p>

 ### Reflection
-Most of my experience in startups and designing for B2B, working with a design agency on a B2C project was a refreshing change of pace and the challenges that I had to adapt to have helped me grow.
+Most of my experience in startups and designing for B2B so working with a design agency on a B2C project was a refreshing change of pace.
+Adapting to the agency way of working was a interesting challenge and helped me gain perspective on the different types of working styles and projects out there.

 Agencies value the client relationship, speed, polish and presentation, while startsup are user-obsessed, hypothesis driven and iterative by nature.

-♡